Pregnancy Weight Gain Calculator

 How much weight should I gain during pregnancy based on my BMI?

-According to IOM guidelines, underweight women (BMI < 18.5) should gain 12.5–18 kg total; normal-weight women (BMI 18.5–24.9) should gain 11.5–16 kg; overweight women (BMI 25–29.9) should gain 7–11.5 kg; and obese women (BMI ≥ 30) should gain 5–9 kg.
-These ranges account for the placenta, amniotic fluid, increased blood volume, and fetal growth.
-Gaining within your recommended range lowers risks of complications such as gestational diabetes and preterm birth.
-Always discuss your personal target with your healthcare provider.
+According to IOM (2009) guidelines, underweight women (BMI < 18.5) should gain 12.5–18 kg total.
+Normal-weight women (BMI 18.5–24.9) should gain 11.5–16 kg, overweight women (BMI 25–29.9) should gain 7–11.5 kg, and obese women (BMI ≥ 30) should gain 5–9 kg.
+These ranges account for the placenta, amniotic fluid, increased blood volume, breast and uterine tissue growth, and fetal mass.
+Gaining within your recommended range lowers the risks of complications such as gestational diabetes, hypertensive disorders, preterm birth, macrosomia, and excessive postpartum weight retention.
+Always discuss your personal target with your prenatal care provider, as individual circumstances (twins, prior weight history, comorbidities) modify the ranges.

-Why does pre-pregnancy BMI affect how much weight you should gain during pregnancy?
+Why does pre-pregnancy BMI affect how much weight you should gain?

 BMI is a proxy for your body's energy reserves before conception.
-Women who start underweight need more stored energy to support fetal growth, so a higher gain is recommended.
-Women who start with excess body fat already have reserves that can contribute to fetal nourishment, so a lower gain target reduces risks like gestational hypertension and macrosomia.
-The weekly rate differences (0.25–0.5 kg/week) reflect these varying physiological needs across the pregnancy.
+Women who start underweight have minimal stored fat to draw on, so a higher gain is needed to ensure adequate fetal growth and milk-production reserves.
+Women who start with excess body fat already have substantial reserves that can contribute to fetal nourishment, so a lower gain target reduces risks like gestational hypertension, fetal macrosomia, and emergency cesarean delivery.
+The weekly rate differences (0.25–0.5 kg/week) reflect these varying physiological needs.
+Recent research also suggests these recommendations may be slightly high for women with BMI ≥ 35; some specialists advise even tighter ranges for severe obesity to balance fetal needs against maternal cardiometabolic risks.

 Is it safe to gain less weight than recommended during pregnancy?

-Gaining below the recommended range — especially in the second and third trimesters — is linked to low birth weight, preterm birth, and poor fetal brain development.
-The fetus depends on maternal nutrition for organ formation and growth, particularly after week 20 when weight gain accelerates.
-If you're struggling to gain adequate weight due to nausea or food aversions, a registered dietitian can help adjust your diet safely.
-Regular monitoring at prenatal visits allows your care team to intervene early if gain is insufficient.
+Gaining below the recommended range — especially in the second and third trimesters — is linked to low birth weight (<2,500 g), small-for-gestational-age babies, preterm birth, and impaired fetal brain development.
+The fetus depends on maternal nutrition for organ formation, particularly after week 20 when weight gain accelerates and fetal fat deposition begins.
+If you are struggling to gain adequately due to nausea, food aversions, or hyperemesis, a registered dietitian and your obstetric team can adjust your diet safely.
+Regular monitoring at prenatal visits allows your team to intervene early.
+Note that obese women may safely gain less than the IOM ranges in some cases — but only under individualized supervision, never by self-restriction.